 Di Cesare, G., Pelosi, A., Aresta, S. M., Lombardi, G., & Sciutti, A. (2021).
 Affective contagion: How attitudes expressed by others influence our perception of actions.
 Frontiers in Human Neuroscience, 15, 712550.

-Physiological techniques utilize a range of methodologies and instrumentation to measure and analyze physiological variables, providing quantitative data on functions .
+Physiological techniques use a range of methodologies and instrumentation to measure and analyze physiological variables, providing quantitative data on the on functions .
 Some of the techniques we are currently using are the electrocardiogram (ECG), to record the electrical activity of the heart, and electromyography (EMG), to record the electrical activity of muscles.
 The use of ECG in the field of vitality forms is currently under development while the application of the EMG technique can be seen in the study conducted by Rizzolatti et al. (2021).
 This work has shown that a handshake made in a rude or gentle manner induces increased activation of the dorso-central insula.
 Electromyographic recording was used to profile muscle responses.

 If you want to read more about this topic, click here Article PDF